thias/puppet-nagios/README.md

 The server part is still very Red Hat Enterprise Linux specific.
 The client part is much more generic and has been tested on both RHEL and Gentoo.

+Please note that this module is not for the faint of heart.
+Even I (the author) have my head hurt each time I have to make modificiations to it...

 ## Requirements

 * Stored configurations enabled on the puppetmaster (mandatory)